-Once located, double-click on the file to load it into the user interface Layout Editor tool which will appear in the center panel of the Android Studio main window:
+The user interface design for our activity is stored in a file named activity\main.xml which, in turn, is located under app -> res -> layout in the project file hierarchy.
+Once located in the Project tool window, double-click on the file to load it into the user interface Layout Editor tool which will appear in the center panel of the Android Studio main window:

-In the toolbar across the top of the Layout Editor window is a menu (currently set to Nexus 4 in the above figure) which is reflected in the visual representation of the device within the Layout Editor panel.
+In the toolbar across the top of the Layout Editor window is a menu (currently set to Pixel in the above figure) which is reflected in the visual representation of the device within the Layout Editor panel.
 A wide range of other device options are available for selection by clicking on this menu.

-To change the orientation of the device representation between landscape and portrait simply use the drop down menu immediately to the left of the device selection menu showing the representation.
+To change the orientation of the device representation between landscape and portrait simply use the drop down menu immediately to the left of the device selection menu showing the icon.

 As can be seen in the device screen, the content layout already includes a label that displays a "Hello World!" message.
 Running down the left-hand side of the panel is a palette containing different categories of user interface components that may be used to construct a user interface, such as buttons, labels and text fields.
 It should be noted, however, that not all user interface components are obviously visible to the user.
 One such category consists of layouts.
 Android supports a variety of layouts that provide different levels of control over how visual user interface components are positioned and managed on the screen.
 Though it is difficult to tell from looking at the visual representation of the user interface, the current design has been created using a ConstraintLayout.
-This can be confirmed by reviewing the information in the Component Tree panel which, by default, is located in the lower left-hand corner of the Layout Editor panel and is shown in Figure 3-9:
+This can be confirmed by reviewing the information in the Component Tree panel which, by default, is located in the lower left-hand corner of the Layout Editor panel and is shown in Figure 3-7:

-As we can see from the component tree hierarchy, the user interface layout consists of a ConstraintLayout parent with a single child in the form of a TextView object.
+As we can see from the component tree hierarchy, the user interface layout consists of a ConstraintLayout parent and a TextView child object.

-Before proceeding, check that the Layout Editor's Autoconnect mode is enabled.
+Before proceeding, also check that the Layout Editor's Autoconnect mode is enabled.
 This means that as components are added to the layout, the Layout Editor will automatically add constraints to make sure the components are correctly positioned for different screen sizes and device orientations (a topic that will be covered in much greater detail in future chapters).
 The Autoconnect button appears in the Layout Editor toolbar and is represented by a magnet icon.
-When disabled the magnet appears with a diagonal line through it (Figure 3-10).
+When disabled the magnet appears with a diagonal line through it (Figure 3-8).
 If necessary, re-enable Autoconnect mode by clicking on this button.